ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/graphql-tool.md

 ## Schema Generation

-The GraphQL tool supports generating the GraphQL schema specified by the Schema Definition Language for a given Ballerina GraphQL service.
-You will be able to export the generated schema to the given location.
+The GraphQL tool supports generating the GraphQL schema for a given Ballerina GraphQL service and writing it to a file using the GraphQL schema definition language (SDL).
+You will be able to export the generated schema file to the given location.
 The tool can be used in the following ways to generate the schema.

 ### Generate GraphQL schemas for all services